Disclaimer: The highlights and links are being auto inserted by Google without my consent. My apologies for the distraction effect.

 Mary could not have grasped the whole significance of this conversation.
 Nonetheless, she calls herself the servant of the Lord.
 The servant word is used to cover the status of slave.
 Mary could say to God, your will be done - and mean it with her heart.

-Mary surely had a lot to think about - but maybe little time to do it?
+Mary surely had a lot to think about - but maybe very little time to do it?

 In those days Mary set out and went with haste to a Judean town in the hill country, where she entered the house of Zechariah and greeted Elizabeth.

 In those days - was it an immediate and urgent decision?
 Mary was in haste - why?
 Did she need an understanding support in her unprecedented condition?
-Did Nazareth promise only rebuke?
+What was her home like?
+Did Nazareth promise her only rebuke?
 It was not so with Elizabeth.
+What about telling Joseph?
+(He would eventually find out.)

 Actually, of "Jesus Christ" or as per some manuscripts, of the Christ.